 This myth has been difficult to dispel because it was once true.
 There was once a time when judges widely believed that it was best for children to live primarily (or exclusively) with their mother.
-However, that is not the case any more.
+However, that is not the case anymore.
 Most judges today presume that children benefit from regular contact with both parents, and are open to the possibility that it may be in the children’s best interests for dad to be their primary caretaker.
 Things have also changed regarding alimony in that courts decide whether to award support (and how much) on the basis of both parties’ specific financial situations, and the husband is no longer presumed to be the “breadwinner.”
 It is not uncommon to see the husband receiving alimony from the wife in situations where the wife significantly outearned the husband during the marriage.

 - Your spouse is refusing to sign the papers, so you can’t get divorced.

 This scenario is featured in a lot of TV and movie plots.
 But legally speaking, it’s false.
-In North Carolina there are two grounds for divorce: incurable insanity (exceedingly rare and difficult to prove legally) and living apart for one year and one day as long as one person intended the separation to be permanent.
-This means that North Carolina is a “no fault” state and the parties do not need to state a reason or cast blame on who is responsible for the end of the marriage.
-As long as you’ve lived apart for the required period of time and intended the separation to be permanent, you can divorce your spouse (whether or not he/she agrees with it) so long as you meet all of procedural requirements.
+In North Carolina, there are two grounds for divorce: incurable insanity (exceedingly rare and difficult to prove legally) and living apart for one year and one day as long as one person intended the separation to be permanent.
+This means that North Carolina is a “no-fault” state and the parties do not need to state a reason or cast blame on who is responsible for the end of the marriage.
+As long as you’ve lived apart for the required period of time and intended the separation to be permanent, you can divorce your spouse (whether or not he/she agrees with it) so long as you meet all of the procedural requirements.

 - Divorce is always a legal battle.